FAQ

 Integrations

-How do Telegram and Discord differ from Hub verification?
+How do Telegram and Discord verification differ from Signal Sources?

-Hub Telegram/Discord verification is for linking an operator identity for ownership, claim, or notification flows.
-The same platforms can appear in both areas, but the product purpose is different.
+Hub verification links an operator identity for ownership, claim, authorization, or notification flows.

 What happens when Discord OAuth fails?